-Founded by WWII veterans and Olympic skiers, Arapahoe Basin Ski Area opened in 1946 and has remained a true skier's (and snowboarder's) mountain ever since.
-It now offers more than 1,400 acres, nine lifts, the longest ski and ride season in Colorado, and some of the highest terrain in North America.
-A-Basin is legendary for being true to itself, embracing a rich history, promoting a come-as-you-are vibe, and being vocal about its commitment to our environment and local community.
+Founded by WWII veterans and Olympic skiers, Arapahoe Basin Ski Area opened in 1946 with one tow rope and a $1.25 lift ticket.
+We now offer more than 1,400 acres, nine lifts, the longest ski and ride season in Colorado, and some of the highest terrain in North America.
+We are legendary for being true to ourselves, embracing a rich history, promoting a come-as-you-are vibe, and being vocal about our commitment to our environment and local community.

 Longest season in Colorado from October - June.
 If you're lucky, you'll get to ski or ride A-Basin on the 4th of July!